mratsim/constantine/README.md

   - the Nim standard library for unittesting, formatting and datetime.
   - GMP for testing against GMP
 - for benchmarking
-  - The Nim standard libreary for timing and formatting
+  - The Nim standard library for timing and formatting
 - for Nvidia GPU backend:
   - the LLVM runtime ("dev" version with headers is not needed)
   - the CUDA runtime ("dev" version with headers is not needed)